manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.cmf.custom.help/assets/techspec/features/customretrieveattributesformaterial.md

 ## Work items

-Upon receiving an XML file the system will create an XML output with the requested material(s) attributes.
+Upon receiving an input the system will create an XML output with the requested materials attributes.

 User Story | Type | Title | Description|
 :---|:---|:---|:---|